shogun70/HTMLPP/README.md

 	expanding variables in URLs
 * htmldecor - command-line script for merging two html pages, one with content and the other with page-decor
+* decor2xsl - command-line script for creating an xslt-stylesheet
+	from a HTML decor page
 * HTMLDecor.js - elegantly merges an external decor page
 	into the (presumeably fairly raw) content page